permissionlessweb/bs-accounts/docs/00_overview.md

+# Smart-Accounts: Cosmwasm Authentication Demos

+welcome!

 ## Thoughts On Account Token Security Design

-Since account tokens are the key for smart accounts, it is essential to keep in mind the security vulnurabilities that exists in a multi contract system that involved the smart contract of your Bitsong Account Token.
-Below will list a few obvious examples, but as always security is never static.
+Since account authenticators are a direct membrane for account authorization, it is essential to keep in mind the security vulnurabilities that exists in a multi authenticator system that involved the your accounts .
+Below will list a few obvious examples, but as always security is never static and is unique to your decisions.

 ### Centralized Smart Contract Ownership & Migration Attack

-If the code-id of the accounts used has a global contract admin, then the possible risk of the admins integrity being compromised, and an attack may occur on wallets.
-Bitsong mitigates this risk by having the governance module set as the admin able to migrate a contract for all of the contracts used in the accounts framework.
+If the code-id of the accounts used has a global contract admin, then the possible risk of the admins integrity being compromised and an attack may occur on wallets actions via contract migration.
+Always check ownership parameters for smart contracts (and tokens).

-There is still a risk of any wallet address compromized that is also authorized to execute actions as the module, however there are none.

 ### Undesired Operator Or Approval Authorization